Friday, June 05, 2020

 And bring a friend too!

-One or two players is supported for a single or a (much-needed) co-op onslaught of pure adrenalin.
-Solo is controlled using the mouse which is precise but I feel the crosshair should have been bigger because it sometimes got lost among the explosions.
-Try it - hit the SHIFT key to spark a nuclear explosion (aka grenade) but be thrifty because these are best left for the end-of-level bosses.
+One or two players are supported for a single or a (much-needed) co-op onslaught of pure adrenaline.
+Solo is controlled using the mouse, which is precise, but I feel the crosshair should have been bigger because it sometimes got lost among the explosions.
+Try it - hit the SHIFT key to spark a nuclear explosion (aka grenade), but be thrifty because these are best left for the end-of-level bosses.
 Trust me, you'll need 'em all.

 Okay, shall we take a stroll through the many levels of this crazy game?
 Yes, a good idea...